Top 10 Best Sites

 Twitter Handle: @TheArtofCharm

-Spreading the “New Chivalry Movement” through his blog, James Michael Sama prides himself on being a modern gentleman who is trying to change the world in his own way.
-His articles are written based on his own experiences, and he goes the extra mile by responding to comments, creating a discussion about the ideas presented.
+Spreading the “New Chivalry Movement” through his blog, James Michael Sama prides himself on being a modern gentleman who is trying to change the way men relate to women and build relationships.
+His articles are written based on his own dating experiences, and he goes the extra mile by responding to comments, creating a discussion about the ideas presented.
+All in all, James is bringing romance back to the 21st century.

 Twitter Handle: @JamesMSama